Belgian Malinois

 Malinois have a strong built, with a thick double coat that helps them fight the cold and hot weather.

-WHERE BELGIAN MALIN>WHERE BELGIAN MALINOIS CAME FROM?
+WHERE BELGIAN MALINOIS CAME FROM?

 Malinois come from northern Belgium, belonging to one of the four varieties of Belgian Shepherd dogs.